Jason V Brock

 Best known for writing stories in the science fiction, fantasy and horror genres.
 He is best known for co-authoring the novel Logan’s Run, with George Clayton Johnson.
 He co-wrote the screenplay for the 1976 horror film Burnt Offerings which starred Karen Black and Bette Davis with director Dan Curtis (Dark Shadows).
 Nolan was born in Kansas City, Missouri.
 He attended the Kansas City Art Institute, and later worked for Hallmark Cards, Inc. before becoming an author.
 Among his many awards, he was voted a Living Legend in Dark Fantasy by the International Horror Guild in 2002.
 He is also twice winner of the Edgar Allan Poe Award from the Mystery Writers of America.
 In 2006 he was bestowed the honorary title of Author Emeritus by the Science Fiction and Fantasy Writers of America, Inc. In 2010, he received the Lifetime Achievement Stoker award from the Horror Writers Association (HWA).

-Lawrence French, Paul G. Bens, Jr., Don Webb, Sunni K Brock, Norman Rubenstein, Michael J. Clarke, Sam Gafford, Stephanie Wytovich, Aaron J. French, and Matt Cardin.
+Lawrence French, Paul G. Bens, Jr., Don Webb, Sunni K Brock, S. T. Joshi, Norman Rubenstein, Michael J. Clarke, Sam Gafford, Stephanie Wytovich, Aaron J. French, and Matt Cardin.